 A PRACTICAL GUIDE TO COCKTAIL CLARIFICATION

-It’s important to note that clarifying liquids will affect their flavour, too.
-The particles that are removed from the liquid carry flavours, so by subtracting them you’ll be affecting the overall flavour – for good or for bad.
+It’s important to note that clarifying liquids can affect their flavor, too.
+The particles that are removed from the liquid carry flavors, so by subtracting them you’ll be affecting the overall flavor and balance – for good or for bad. – for good or for bad.

-For modern cocktail creators, there are three central methods for clarifying liquids:
+For modern cocktail creators, there are three central methods for clarifying the liquids in your cocktail:

-There may have been some coincidence for a man that was born on Milk Street, but Franklin and many of his peers used milk washing as a means to mitigate the rawness from the spirits they were imbibing – typically brandy and rum, as called for in Ben’s recipe.
+Did you know that clarification in drinks is a technique popularized as far back as the 1700s?
+A famous proponent of the process was one of America’s founding fathers and celebrated thinker, Benjamin Franklin.
+A funny coincidence is that Franklin was born on Milk Street!
+Franklin and many of his peers used milk washing as a means to mitigate the rawness from the spirits they were imbibing – typically brandy and rum, as called for in Ben’s recipe.*

 This is achieved by manipulating milk proteins (particularly, casein) to bind with the astringent components of liquids.
 When the acid curdles the milk, the casein is trapped and then removed.

-Texture is a big thing here – milk washing can be used as an alternative method for achieving bubbles in a drink if you desire a specific texture and don’t have the tools or ingredients to get there.
+If you desire a specific texture, Milk washing can be used as an alternative method for achieving bubbles in a cocktail and don’t have the tools or ingredients to get there.

-Today, we’ll be building a Scotch & soda riff that’s big on flavours, mouthfeel and nostalgia.
+Today, we’ll be building a Scotch & soda riff that’s big on flavors, mouthfeel and nostalgia.
 Stick with the recipe – it’s a bit of work but totally worth it.

 RECIPE (yields 1L)